Introduction to graph theory and basic algorithms: Shortest path problems

 \item \bf{Bellman–Ford algorithm.}

 This algorithm is similar to Dijkstra's algorithm.
-It finds the shortest path (arborescence)tree with selected vertex as a root for any (directed)undirected graphs.
+It finds the (shortest path arborescence) shortest path tree with selected vertex as a root for any (directed) undirected graphs.

-\emph{Description:} \begin{enumerate} \item Initialize two arrays: $d[v]$ --- array with minimal distances and $p[v]$ --- array with predecessors for shortest paths from the root to vertices $v$ and assign $d[v]$ by zero for the selected vertex and infinities for all others. \item For each edge $(v, w)$ if the sum of $d[v]$ plus weight of the edge $(v, w)$ is less than value $d[w]$, change $d[w]$ to the sum and change the predecessor $p[w]$ for $v$. \item Do case~\ref{bellford} $\|V\|-1$ times. \end{enumerate}
+\emph{Description:} \begin{enumerate} \item Initialize two arrays: $\dd[v]$ --- array of minimum distances and $\pp[v]$ --- array of predecessors for shortest paths from the root to vertices $v$ and assign $\dd[v]$ by zero for the selected vertex and infinities for all the rest. \item For each edge $(v, w)$ if the sum of $\dd[v]$ plus weight of the edge $(v, w)$ is less than value $\dd[w]$, change $\dd[w]$ to the sum and change the predecessor $\pp[w]$ for $v$. \item Do case~\ref{bellford} $\|V\|-1$ times. \end{enumerate}

 Edges (predecessors and corresponded vertices) form shortest path tree similar to Dijkstra's algorithm (see figure~\ref{fig:bf}).\\